openhwgroup/cva6/docs/01_cva6_user/Compiler_Command_Lines.rst

 .. _cva6_compiler_command_lines:

+*The team is looking for contributors for this chapter.*

 Compiler command lines
 ======================
 Add GCC and LLVM command lines, compiler versions, options that work well with CVA6.

 Going further to fine tune the compiler options for performance, benchmarking, code density is not the scope here and would call for a white paper.